Top 10 Strangest Borders In The World Today

 Conclusion

-The borders connecting countries can be given by nature, or they can be created by man himself.
+Nature or man can establish international boundaries between nations.
 But it must be admitted that they have really become a connecting thread, a gift for people between countries.

 What Are The First War Ships of US Navy - Top 10 Oldest What Are The First War Ships of US Navy - Top 10 Oldest